chuck808/M5Stack-Core2-Interval-Timer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was based on the <a href="https://www.hackster.io/SeeedStudio/wio-terminal-timer-6afe8c/" target="_blank">Wio Terminal Timer</a> and was developed to see if I could get the LovyaGFX library working with the M5Core2 library.
+This project was based on the [Wio Terminal Timer](https://www.hackster.io/SeeedStudio/wio-terminal-timer-6afe8c/) and was developed to see if I could get the LovyaGFX library working with the M5Core2 library.
 It also demonstrates how use a sound file with the Core2 without an external library.

 ### Built With